sstottelaar/crisp-resume-starter-kit/README.md

 ## Guarentee

 I'm so confident that you'll like it that I'm offering a full refund + $5 (for your trouble) if you're not satisfied.
 No questions asked.
-Just reach out to me, links are on my personal website [https://sjoerdstottelaar.nl](https://sjoerdstottelaar.nl)
+Just reach out to me, links are on my personal website <a href="https://sjoerdstottelaar.nl" target="_blank">https://sjoerdstottelaar.nl</a>

 ## Having issues or found a bug?